bit-gpt/registry/vector-store-redis/README.md

-# Documentation
+# 📑 Documentation

-## Description
+## 📌 Description

 Redis, short for Remote Dictionary Server, serves as a multifunctional in-memory data structure store.
 It functions as a distributed key-value database, cache, and message broker, all operating in-memory for high-speed data access.
-With optional durability, Redis ensures data persistence despite potential system failures.
-Learn more https://redis.com/solutions/use-cases/vector-database/.
+With optional durability, Redis ensures data persistence despite potential system failures. <a href='https://redis.com/solutions/use-cases/vector-database/' target='_blank'>Learn more</a> 🚀.

-## Getting Started
+## 👇 Getting Started (Implementation)

 The service can be used with Langchain.
-You can check the official documentation at this link: https://python.langchain.com/en/latest/modules/indexes/vectorstores/examples/redis.html.
-In the code snippet, we are assuming that you are using all-miniLM-l6-v2 model for embeddings generation and the service is running locally on port 8001.
+You can check the <a href='https://python.langchain.com/en/latest/modules/indexes/vectorstores/examples/redis.html' target='_blank'>official documentation</a>.
+In the code snippet below, weassume that you are using <a href='https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2' target='_blank'>`all-miniLM-l6-v2`</a> model for embeddings generation and the service is running locally on port 8001.

 ```python